 If you're using thicker asparagus, you'll need to cook it longer, maybe more like 25-30 minutes.
 So make sure to check often!
 You'll know it's done when it looks slightly charred, and is no longer stiff.
 Don't let the asparagus burn though!
 Keep an eye on those tips, because those tend to cook more quickly than the other parts.

 This recipe is SO easy too.
 My favorite kind.
 We had just come back from Disney World when I made this (and if you've ever been to Disney World with a one-year old, you know that it's not really a vacation).
 So we were exhausted.
 And I needed an easy side.
 One that didn't require much chopping or prep.
 One that could just go into the oven and cook quickly.
 This asparagus checked those boxes.

-I always know a recipe is a winner when Josh says, “I wouldn’t change a thing.
-It’s perfect.”
+I always know a recipe is a winner when Josh says, "I wouldn't change a thing.
+It's perfect."
 So this one is a winner.
-I hope you guys enjoy this roasted asparagus with lemon zest as much as we did!
-It will definitely be something we’ll make again and again while asparagus is still in season.
+I hope you guys enjoy this roasted asparagus as much as we did!
+The lemon zest really adds something special.
+It will definitely be something we'll make again and again while asparagus is still in season.